dbos-inc/dbos-demo-apps/yky-social/README.md

 ### Backend Environment Variables

 Launch a window to run the YKY backend.
-The backend allows the following environment variables (as configured above):
+The backend allows the following environment variables (which should match the database configured above):

 * POSTGRES\_HOST=localhost
 * POSTGRES\_PORT=5444